 We’ve noticed that there are multiple challenges you have to deal with when you work on IT projects.
 Bearing this in mind, we’d like to share with you the project deployment rules we apply for every SoftwareSupp project.
-If you are a SoftwareSupp verified expert, please keep in mind that by starting your SoftwareSupp project you agree to do your best to implement the practices given below into your work with a client.
+If you are a SoftwareSupp Freelancer, please keep in mind that by starting your SoftwareSupp project you agree to do your best to implement the practices given below into your work with a client.

 On the project launch, you are connected with your customer and get our support to successfully complete the project.
 After a customer decides to accept your offer, you’ll receive a confirmation email with a URL redirected to the project board.
 At the same time, he/she is requested to share access to software tools through a secured password submission form in the project board.